-All of the above paints a picture of a College which is providing a very high standard of education and care to its students whilst continually striving to upgrade its facilities.
-I also believe that the IB Diploma provides a real education through an integrated programme which both engages and challenges students at all levels of their intellectual development.
+All of the above paints a picture of a College which is providing a very high standard of education and care to its students whilst continually trying to upgrade its facilities.
+The Diploma provides a real education through an integrated programme which both engages and challenges students at all stages of their intellectual development.

-I hope that you find this guide interesting and that it will stimulate questions about St. Clare's and the education we provide.
-I would welcome the chance to talk to you about our College, its ethos and its mission and I look forward to hearing from you.
+I hope that you find this Guide interesting and that it will stimulate questions about St. Clare's and encourage you to find out more about us.
+We are proud of the work that we do here and I would welcome the opportunity to talk to you about our College, its ethos and its mission.

-With best wishes, Paula Holloway Principal
+With my best wishes,

+Paula Holloway Principal